gsoules/AvantRelationships/README.md

 * [Relationship Types]
 * [Relationship Rules]

-### Visualization Graph Preview Placement
+### Placement of the Visualization Graph Preview
-By default, the AvantRelationships plugin displays its visualization graph preview immediately after an item's metadata elements and before item relationship groups.
-When you click on the preview's *Enlarge* link, a full size visualization appears in a popup.
+The preview is a small image of the visualization graph.
+When you click on the preview's *Enlarge* link, a full size visualization appears in a popup.By default, the AvantRelationships plugin displays the preview immediately after an item's metadata elements and before item relationship groups.
 You can have the  preview appear somewhere else such as in the sidebar.
 To display the graph at a designated location:
 1. On the Configure Plugin page for AvantRelationships, choose *At designated location* for the *Visualization Preview* option.
 2. Call the hook shown below from `/themes/<your-theme-name>/items/show.php` as shown in the example below.